 STEM OPT Extension

-What are the requirements for STEM OPT?
+What are the eligibility requirements for STEM OPT?

-• Work for an employer that must:
+• Have a properly completed Form I-983 from an employer that must:

 • Be registered in the E-Verify Program